ErnieAtLYD/resume-tweaker/README.md

 pnpm install
 ```

-3. Create a `.env.local` file and add your environment variables:
+3. Create a `.env.local` file in the root directory and add your environment variables:

 ```bash
 OPENAI_API_KEY=your_api_key_here